RemainNA/auraxis-bot/README.md

 #### /asp [name] \<platform>

 Returns the BR a character reached before joining ASP, as well as their current ASP points and skills.
-Supports multiple characters per query.
-Does not work with NSO.

 ### /auraxiums [name] \<platform>